ErikAguilar15/Dijkstra-Improvement/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)]()

 To tackle our problem we will be using 3 Classes Graph, Edges, and Nodes.
-- Set up
+## Set up
     - Create a Graph
         - This is were we will store all our nodes.
     - Create Nodes
         - These will be used to be inserted into the graph.
     - Create edges
         - These will be created by passing src&dst nodes along with a length
+        - In the case of the tank we can also just include a nodeID
     - Run Time
         - Set Source and Destination
         - Calculates shortest distance

 ## Class definitions
 - Node our Pipe (2 cp)
     - Integer distanceFromSrc = INF
     - String IN_SYS_I
     - String OUT_SYS_I
     - Integer pipeLength
 - Edges our Connection (Clips or Hoses)
     - Node Pipe_from
     - Node Pipe_to

 ## New Updates!
-  - Created a running Dijkstra with generic Nodes
+  - Created a running Dijkstra with given tank name or src&dst ports
-  - Need to work on implemeting our algorithm to regocognize the different type of edges in our system.
+  - Can print nodes and edges as if they were strings to facilitate inserting to database
+  -

 ## TO DO:
+  - Need to connect to database to check with larger networks
+  - Create method to take in server input or implement a method of stress testing with larger node networks,
+  - Need method to print alternate path to destination
+    - Do we need to remove paths and rerun dijjktra's algorithm or do we just look for paths based on what is already traversed
+    - Possibly resetting last few iterations of Dijkstra's and reruning (adding nodes back to frontier and resetting their costs)
   - We need to be able to grab data from SQL and create an automation function that will input all Node (Pipe) Data and Edge (Clip and Hose) Data

-#### Pseudo Code
+## Pseudo Code
 ```
  1  int[] Dijkstra(source)
     {